A Fraud Detection Model for Car Insurance Claims

 The Random Forest model was performed next.
 The results were as follows:

-The ROC AUC of 0.85 indicates strong performance of the model, but there is still room for improvement.
+One-on-one Mentorship Data Science and Machine Learning One-on-one Mentorship Data Science and Machine Learning The ROC AUC of 0.85 indicates strong performance of the model, but there is still room for improvement.
 The PR AUC of 0.269 shows an improvement in recall over Logistic Regression.
 Overall, Random Forest performed better than Logistic Regression in this analysis.
+One-on-one Mentorship Data Science and Machine Learning

 In contrast to Logistic Regression, PolicyNumber was seen to be the most important feature when using the Random Forest model.